-With extended desktop, your displays are treated as one, continuous desktop.
+With the Extended Desktop setting, your displays are treated as one, continuous desktop.

-In the Displays pane of System Preferences, each blue box represents a display that is currently connected.
-The size of each box is relative to the current resolution of the display it represents.
-In the example pictured below, the larger box on the left represents an Apple 27" Thunderbolt Display, while the smaller box on the right is the built-in display of a 13" MacBook Air (Color LCD).
+On the Arrangement tab, notice the blue boxes in the center of the screen.
+Each blue box represents a physical display that is currently connected to your computer.
+The size of each box is relative to the resolution of the display it represents.
+In the example image below, the larger box on the left represents an Apple 27" Thunderbolt Display, while the smaller box on the right represents the built-in display of a 13" MacBook Air (Color LCD).